ulrikstrid/ligo/gitlab-pages/docs/language-basics/unit-option-pattern-matching.md

 title: Unit, Option, Pattern matching
 ---

-Optionals are a programing pattern seen e.g. in OCaml, and since Michelson and LIGO are both inspired from OCaml, you'll have the *option* to use them with LIGO as well.
+Optionals are a programing pattern seen in OCaml.
+Since Michelson and LIGO are both inspired by OCaml, you'll have the *option* to use them in LIGO as well.

 ## Type unit